sinlab-semester-2012/purplehaze/README.md

 Development Status
 ==================

-Week 7:
+Week 8:
-- First version of dynamic Bézier curve/wall fully working (since Week 6).
+- Mid-semester presentation
+- Working on enhancing interaction in Bézier curve activity.
 - Working on the second idea, the maze escape (currently on maze generation step).

 To Do / Issues
 --------------
 - Add more interaction to the Bézier wall.
-It is currently simply avoiding the user.
+Work in progress.
 - Continue working on the maze.
 - Refine third idea (halos interaction).
 - Define clear goals for the end.